 - 1 tsp Ground cinnamon

-Warm the 100g of butter, the honey and sugar gently in a saucepan.
+Warm the butter, honey and sugar gently in a saucepan.
 Don't let the mixture boil.

-- Add the toasted oats and seeds and the dried fruit, plus the cinnamon, if you like it, to the saucepan.
+Add the oats, seeds and the dried fruit, plus the cinnamon, if you like it, to the saucepan.
 Mix until everything is nicely coated.

 Top into the tin, press down lightly and bake for 30 minutes.

-Allow the bake to cool in the tin before you slice it into 12 bars, otherwise they will crumble.
+Allow the bake to cool completely in the tin before you slice it into 12 bars, otherwise they will crumble.